-- Before merging two trees, make sure that time synchronization is operating correctly, and that both trees are synchronized.
-DSMERGE allows the merge to complete if the time on the source tree is behind 5 minutes of the target tree time, but not ahead of the target tree time. - When merging very wide trees with long subordinate names or many subordinate names (500 or more), the error -251 OS: ERR NO SUCH PROPERTY is returned.
-Rename the objects using shorter names or reduce the number of subordinates.
+- Before merging two trees, make sure that time synchronization is operating correctly and that both trees are synchronized.
+DSMerge allows the merge to complete if the time on the source tree is behind 5 minutes of the target tree time, but not ahead of the target tree time. - When merging very wide trees with long subordinate names or many subordinate names (500 or more), the error -251 OS: ERR_NO_SUCH_PROPERTY is returned.
+Rename the objects using shorter names or reduce the number of subordinates. - When preparing a NetWare 4.1x tree for a merge, use DSRepair v4.56 or later to import the schema.
+Previous versions of DSRepair import the schema for NetWare 6 incorrectly. - Partition synchronization operations generally complete quickly after a merge, but in some cases can take several hours.
+Use DSRepair to check synchronization status before performing a merge to ensure that replica synchronization processes are occurring properly.

-- When preparing a NetWare 4.1x tree for a merge, use DSREPAIR v4.56 or later to import the schema.
-Previous versions of DSREPAIR import the schema for NetWare 6 incorrectly. - Partition synchronization operations generally complete quickly after a merge, but in some cases can take several hours.
-Use DSREPAIR to check synchronization status before performing a merge to ensure that replica synchronization processes are occurring properly. - If you will merge trees where both your source and target tree contain Security containers, one of the Security containers must be deleted to successfully complete the merge.
+• If you will merge trees where both your source and target tree contain Security containers, one of the Security containers must be deleted to successfully complete the merge.
 The Security container is located in [Root] of the eDirectory tree.
 Deleting the Security container could have serious consequences for the eDirectory tree Certificate Authority and Key Material objects.
 See the Novell Certificate Server Administration Guide for more information on this issue.

-Topic See

-Configuring time synchronization Network Time Management Administration Guide

-Using DSMERGE F1 in the utility
+Topic See Configuring time synchronization Network Time Management Administration Guide Using DSMERGE F1 in the utility Merging Novell eDirectory trees Novell eDirectory 8.7 Administration Guide

-DSREPAIR
+DSRepair

-Use at the server console to repair and correct problems in the eDirectoryTM database.
-Such problems might include bad records, schema mismatches, bad server addresses, and external references.
-DSREPAIR can also perform advanced changes to the eDirectory schema.
+Use at the server console to maintain and repair the database of a Novell eDirectory tree.
+DSRepair performs the following operations:

-DSREPAIR

-- Performs structure checks of the database automatically without closing the database and without user intervention. - Performs index checks

-- Repairs the database without closing the database or locking out users. - Reclaims free space by discarding empty records.
+- Correct eDirectory problems such as bad records, schema mismatches, bad server addresses, and external references. - Make advanced changes to the eDirectory schema. - Check the structure of the database automatically without closing the database and without user intervention. - Check the database operational indexes. - Reclaim free space by discarding empty records. - Repair the local database. - Repair replicas, replica rings, and Server objects. - Analyze each server in each local partition for synchronization errors. - Locate and synchronize objects in the local database.

-If the server abends, use DSREPAIR to verify the integrity of the eDirectory database after restarting the server.
+If the server abends, use DSRepair to verify the integrity of the eDirectory database after restarting the server.

-[LOAD][path]DSREPAIR [-U|-A]
+[LOAD] [path] DSREPAIR [-U|-A]

-Option Use to path Specify the path to DSREPAIR.NLM if you are not running it from SYS:SYSTEM. -U Perform a full unattended repair and exit automatically upon completion. -A Make advanced (and possibly destructive) replica and partition options available in the DSREPAIR menus.
+Option Use to path Specify the path to dsrepair.nlm if you are not running it from sys:system.

+Option Use to -U Perform a full unattended repair and exit automatically upon completion. -A Make advanced (and possibly destructive) replica and partition options available in the DSRepair menus.

-DSREPAIR Options
+DSRepair Options